Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Portability Standard Wasm CF-locked

-For compute-intensive edge code in Rust/Go, Fastly performs better.
-For JS/TS apps with big ecosystem, Workers is more productive.
-Cloudflare has advantage in PoP count and entry pricing.
+For compute-intensive code in Rust/Go, Fastly performs better.
+For JS/TS apps with npm ecosystem, Workers is more productive.
+Cloudflare has a clear advantage in PoP count and entry pricing.

 • API gateway: validate auth, transform requests, route by feature flags.

-• Image optimization: resize and optimise images on-the-fly.
+• Image optimisation: resize and optimise on-the-fly at the edge.

 • A/B testing: split traffic with deterministic logic.

-• Geo-based routing: serve different content by country/city.
+• Geo-based routing: serve different content by country or region.

 Realistic Costs